skip to main content

 Michael Smith is an academic advisor.
 Originally from Mobile, AL, he completed his B.A. in International Studies at the University of South Alabama in 2009.
 He completed his M.A. in Higher Education/Student Personnel at the University of Mississippi in 2011.

-Michael is returning to Ole Miss after serving students at LSU for over four years.
+Michael returned to Ole Miss after serving students at LSU for over four years.
 He is passionate about helping students discover their strengths and identify opportunities to connect those strengths to potential academic majors and career fields.
 He also coordinates our StudentsFIRST program designed to assist first-generation students with the transition to college.

 Jordan Johnson